AMorgaut/wakanda-eventsource/README.md

 This package is meant to provide an HTTP Push support to [WakandaDB](http://wakandadb.org) / [Wakanda](http://wakanda.org) via the W3C / WHATWG HTML5 Standard called **Server-Sent Events** aka **Event Source**.

-This push technology [can be used on all modern platforms](http://caniuse.com/#search=eventsource) excluding IE for wich the [EventSource Polyfill](https://github.com/Yaffle/EventSource) works well
+This push technology [can be used on all modern platforms](http://caniuse.com/#search=eventsource) natively or via the [EventSource Polyfill](https://github.com/Yaffle/EventSource) for IE
 ##How to use##

 ###Start the service###